mirabeau-nl/frontend-boilerplate/README.md

 UPLOAD_PASSWORD=password
 ```

-If you wanna generate a static website, not a component library you can run `npm run build-static-site` or `npm run dist --static`.
-This command will get all your templates and move to the root of the `dist` folder, so you can run a server directly in `dist` or upload for a static hosting like `Netlify` or `Amazon S3`.
-Make sure that you have a `index` file in the root of `templates` folder.
+If you wanna generate a static website, not a component library you can run `npm run dist --static`.
+This command will get all your templates and move them to the root of the `dist` folder, so you can run a server directly in `dist` or upload to a static hosting like `Netlify` or `Amazon S3`.
+Make sure that you have an `index` file in the root of `templates` folder.

 ## 🕹 Extending the boilerplate